react-navigation/react-navigation/docs/guides/Guide-Intro.md

 # Run the new app
 npm start

-#This will start a development server for you, and print a QR code in your terminal.
+# This will start a development server for you and print a QR code in your terminal.
 ```

 Verify that you can successfully see the bare sample app run on iOS and/or Android: